ivybowman/AutoBooks/README.md

 # AutoBooks

-Python tool to automate using [odmpy](https://github.com/ping/odmpy/) on a batch of OverDrive audiobooks.
+Python tool to automate processing a batch of OverDrive audiobooks.

 # Important Disclaimer